Heavyblade/payu_payments/README.md

 # PayuPayments

-A wrapper for the [PayuLatam.com](http://www.payulatam.com/) payment gateway, it include the managment of clients, plans, subscriptions and creditCards.
+A Ruby wrapper for the [PayuLatam.com](http://www.payulatam.com/) payment gateway, it include the managment of clients, plans, subscriptions and creditCards.

 ## Installation